 5. Add liquid: For added flavor and moisture, you can pour some liquid into the bottom of the roasting pan.
 This can be chicken broth, apple juice, or even water.
 The liquid will help prevent the ham from drying out and enhance the overall taste.

-See also How to cook large mouth bass
+See also How long to cook deer roast in oven

 Size of Ham Cooking Time